-Guillermo Rotman, CEO Regus Americas, offered several tips in a media release that home workers should consider to improve the work-at-home experience:
+Guillermo Rotman, CEO Regus Americas, offers several tips that home workers should consider to improve the work-at-home experience:

 • Create parameters.
 Set rules with family and friends, and let them know when you are not available.
 Most importantly, ensure that they are aware of any scheduled conference calls in order to limit background noises or interruptions, so colleagues or clients don’t feel that you’re working in an unprofessional environment.

 • Establish a routine.
 Working from home can lead to working around the clock.
 Set blocks of time for work and stick to them.
 Following a schedule will reduce the chances of burnout.
 Do not turn on the television during your working hours, and laundry can wait until after 5 p.m.